iforgotthequestion/micro-slack/README.md

 See todo.txt for outstanding work

-Python 3.6 - Linux/OSX
+**Python 3.6 - Linux/OSX**

 Install Dependencies:

-  - navigate to
+> Navigate to directory microslack is installed in.
+> run "python3 init.py setup new"